thomassamoth/ansiconverter/README.md

 print(bold("Some text in bold"))
 ```
-Replace `.bold` in the example with any method above to get the desired style.
+Replace `bold()` in the example with any method above to get the desired style.

 <hr/>

 ### Combination of colours and styles

- &#9879;&#65039; It is possible to combine text styles with colours by doing so:
+ &#9879;&#65039; It's also possible to combine text styles with colours:

 ```python
 from ansiconverter import HEXtoANSI, bold